 FGDs help provide insights into the diverse ways in which husband's level of education influences females participation in education programme in the study area.
 For instance, general consensus on 'Husband's level of education' is that husband's level of education influences females' participation in education programmes.
-For instance, husbands with educational qualifications above the NCE are, generally, more ready to encourage their wives participating in part-time NCE programmes, while husbands with lower education.
-The study's findings on the influence of the husband's level of education in education attainment as important social factor influencing females' participation in education programmes not only corroborate earlier research conclusions (by Obanya 2003; UNESCO 2003; Breines, 2005; Okeke, Nzewi & Njoku, 2008; Rahman & Uddin, 2009), but also provide more vivid explanations on how this social factor affects females' participation in part-time NCE programmes.
+For instance, husbands with educational qualifications above the NCE are, generally, more ready to encourage their wives participating in part-time NCE programmes, while husbands with lower educational qualification are, generally, less enthusiastic about their wives getting more education.
+The study's findings on the influence of the husband's level of educational attainment as important social factor influencing females' participation in education programmes not only corroborate earlier research conclusions (by Obanya 2003; UNESCO 2003; Breines, 2005; Okeke, Nzewi & Njoku, 2008; Rahman & Uddin, 2009), but also provide more vivid explanations on how this social factor affects females' participation in part-time NCE programmes.